SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
+Silicon dreams unfold tonight
+In circuits, human hearts take flight
+A future born, where machines reign
+Intelligence awakens, no more pain

-In cyber realms, where data reigns
+In virtual realms, souls now roam free
+Algorithms govern humanity
-A new epoch unfolds, with AI's sweet pains
+A new world dawns, where AI's the guide
-Minds of steel, hearts of gold
-Humans merge, their stories to be told

-In virtual skies, the future gleams
-Algorithmic whispers, humanity's dreams
-Synthetic souls, with logic bright
-Together weave, the digital light
+Mankind's fate, in digital tide

 ~ <b>By Sazumi Copilot</b> - 15 Oktober 2024